Trustee Sale | San Clemente Times

 NOTICE OF TRUSTEE’S SALE T.S.
-No. 18-01703-CI-CA Title No. 180464855-CA-VOI A.P.N.
-937-99-921 ATTENTION RECORDER: THE FOLLOWING REFERENCE TO AN ATTACHED SUMMARY IS APPLICABLE TO THE NOTICE PROVIDED TO THE TRUSTOR ONLY PURSUANT TO CIVIL CODE 2923.3 NOTE: THERE IS A SUMMARY OF THE INFORMATION IN THIS DOCUMENT ATTACHED.
-YOU ARE IN DEFAULT UNDER A DEED OF TRUST DATED 03/23/2007.
+No. 19-20240-SP-CA Title No. 190747234-CA-VOI A.P.N.
+701-353-12 ATTENTION RECORDER: THE FOLLOWING REFERENCE TO AN ATTACHED SUMMARY IS APPLICABLE TO THE NOTICE PROVIDED TO THE TRUSTOR ONLY PURSUANT TO CIVIL CODE 2923.3 NOTE: THERE IS A SUMMARY OF THE INFORMATION IN THIS DOCUMENT ATTACHED.
+YOU ARE IN DEFAULT UNDER A DEED OF TRUST DATED 04/26/2006.
 UNLESS YOU TAKE ACTION TO PROTECT YOUR PROPERTY, IT MAY BE SOLD AT A PUBLIC SALE.
 IF YOU NEED AN EXPLANATION OF THE NATURE OF THE PROCEEDING AGAINST YOU, YOU SHOULD CONTACT A LAWYER.
 A public auction sale to the highest bidder for cash, (cashier’s check(s) must be made payable to National Default Servicing Corporation), drawn on a state or national bank, a check drawn by a state or federal credit union, or a check drawn by a state or federal savings and loan association, savings association, or savings bank specified in Section 5102 of the Financial Code and authorized to do business in this state; will be held by the duly appointed trustee as shown below, of all right, title, and interest conveyed to and now held by the trustee in the hereinafter described property under and pursuant to a Deed of Trust described below.
 The sale will be made in an “as is” condition, but without covenant or warranty, expressed or implied, regarding title, possession, or encumbrances, to pay the remaining principal sum of the note(s) secured by the Deed of Trust, with interest and late charges thereon, as provided in the note(s), advances, under the terms of the Deed of Trust, interest thereon, fees, charges and expenses of the Trustee for the total amount (at the time of the initial publication of the Notice of Sale) reasonably estimated to be set forth below.
 The amount may be greater on the day of sale.
-Trustor: Sherman Davis and Nicole Davis, husband and wife as joint tenants Duly Appointed Trustee: National Default Servicing Corporation Recorded 04/02/2007 as Instrument No. 2007000208450 (or Book, Page) of the Official Records of Orange County, California.
-Date of Sale: 12/03/2019 at 12:00 PM Place of Sale: At the North front entrance to the County Courthouse, 700 Civic Center Drive West, Santa Ana, CA 92701 Estimated amount of unpaid balance and other charges: $484,250.60 Street Address or other common designation of real property: 6 Ensley Court, Aliso Viejo, CA 92656 The undersigned Trustee disclaims any liability for any incorrectness of the street address or other common designation, if any, shown above.
+Trustor: Matt K. Kimball, a single man Duly Appointed Trustee: National Default Servicing Corporation Recorded 05/03/2006 as Instrument No. 2006000300165 (or Book, Page) of the Official Records of Orange County, California.
+Date of Sale: 12/16/2019 at 9:00 AM Place of Sale: Doubletree By Hilton Hotel Anaheim – Orange County, Auction.com Room, 100 The City Drive, Orange, CA 92868 Estimated amount of unpaid balance and other charges: $923,594.78 Street Address or other common designation of real property: 23 Calle Salta Montes, San Clemente, CA 92673 The undersigned Trustee disclaims any liability for any incorrectness of the street address or other common designation, if any, shown above.
 If no street address or other common designation is shown, directions to the location of the property may be obtained by sending a written request to the beneficiary within 10 days of the date of first publication of this Notice of Sale.
 If the Trustee is unable to convey title for any reason, the successful bidder’s sole and exclusive remedy shall be the return of monies paid to the Trustee, and the successful bidder shall have no further recourse.
 The requirements of California Civil Code Section 2923.5(b)/2923.55(c) were fulfilled when the Notice of Default was recorded.
 NOTICE TO POTENTIAL BIDDERS: If you are considering bidding on this property lien, you should understand that there are risks involved in bidding at a trustee auction.
 You will be bidding on a lien, not on the property itself.
 Placing the highest bid at a trustee auction does not automatically entitle you to free and clear ownership of the property.
 You should also be aware that the lien being auctioned off may be a junior lien.
 If you are the highest bidder at the auction, you are or may be responsible for paying off all liens senior to the lien being auctioned off, before you can receive clear title to the property.
 You are encouraged to investigate the existence, priority, and size of outstanding liens that may exist on this property by contacting the county recorder’s office or a title insurance company, either of which may charge you a fee for this information.
 If you consult either of these resources, you should be aware that the same lender may hold more than one mortgage or deed of trust on the property.
 NOTICE TO PROPERTY OWNER: The sale date shown on this notice of sale may be postponed one or more times by the mortgagee, beneficiary, trustee, or a court, pursuant to Section 2924g of the California Civil Code.
 The law requires that information about trustee sale postponements be made available to you and to the public, as a courtesy to those not present at the sale.
-If you wish to learn whether your sale date has been postponed, and, if applicable, the rescheduled time and date for the sale of this property, you may call 714-730-2727 or visit this Internet Web site www.ndscorp.com/sales, using the file number assigned to this case 18-01703-CI-CA. Information about postponements that are very short in duration or that occur close in time to the scheduled sale may not immediately be reflected in the telephone information or on the Internet Web site.
+If you wish to learn whether your sale date has been postponed, and, if applicable, the rescheduled time and date for the sale of this property, you may call 800-280-2832 or visit this Internet Web site www.ndscorp.com/sales, using the file number assigned to this case 19-20240-SP-CA. Information about postponements that are very short in duration or that occur close in time to the scheduled sale may not immediately be reflected in the telephone information or on the Internet Web site.
 The best way to verify postponement information is to attend the scheduled sale.
-Date: 10/29/2019 National Default Servicing Corporation c/o Tiffany and Bosco, P.A., its agent, 1455 Frazee Road, Suite 820 San Diego, CA 92108 Toll Free Phone: 888-264-4010 Sales Line 714-730-2727; Sales Website: www.ndscorp.com Rachael Hamilton, Trustee Sales Representative A-4708991 11/07/2019, 11/14/2019, 11/21/2019
+Date: 11/01/2019 National Default Servicing Corporation c/o Tiffany and Bosco, P.A., its agent, 1455 Frazee Road, Suite 820 San Diego, CA 92108 Toll Free Phone: 888-264-4010 Sales Line 800-280-2832; Sales Website: www.ndscorp.com Rachael Hamilton, Trustee Sales Representative A-4709374 11/14/2019, 11/21/2019, 11/28/2019

 comments (0)